TheStig294/100-more-randomats-pack-1/README.md

 1. Blegh - People make a 'Blegh' sound when they die

 # Randomats

 __Randomats that don't have credit were completely made by me__

+## 100% Detective Winrate

+Whoever has the highest detective winrate is turned into a detective!\
+If they were a traitor, someone else is changed into a traitor.\
+\
+_ttt_randomat_detectivewinrate_ - Default: 1 - Whether this randomat is enabled

 ## ...
 That's Lame